argoproj-labs/old-argo-dataflow/docs/BIG_PAYLOAD.md

 # Processing Big Payload >1MB
-Default Argo Dataflow configuration can process the upto 1MB payload.
+Default Dataflow configuration can process the upto 1MB payload.
 If you want to process bigger payload, you need to configure the resource for `step` and `sidecar`.
 We have tested below large payloads on HTTP, Kafka and Stan source.

 #### Resource Configuration: